-Invest in a business mentor or advisor to guide you.
+Find a business mentor or advisor to guide you.
 Draw from their pool of knowledge and personal experiences to help your business grow.
-According to a survey carried out by Sage, 93 percent of medium-sized businesses credited their mentors for helping them succeed.
+According to a survey carried out by Sage, 93% of medium-sized businesses credited their mentors for helping them succeed.

 It’s tough running a business alone.
 Entrepreneurs need encouragement, guidance, and reassurance when faced with problems.
-Because mentors have been in similar situations, they know how to help you.
-They’ll share valuable advice, give you constructive feedback and connect you with the right people.
+Mentors have been in similar situations, and they know how to help you.
+They’ll share valuable advice, give you constructive feedback, and connect you with the right people.

 Taking a sensible business risk is not gambling blindly without considering the consequences.
 Think carefully, weigh the options, and test them out.

-For example, you want to try a new marketing strategy costing 20 percent more than your usual campaign.
-Test it out first by doing a sample run with a smaller investment.
-If it’s successful, pour more money into this strategy.
+For example, let's say you want to try a new marketing strategy that costs 20% more than your usual campaign.
+Test it out first, by doing a sample run with a smaller investment.
+If it’s successful, pour more money into this new strategy.

 Don’t take risks when your emotions are running high.
-Be objective, and discuss your plans with colleagues, friends or family.
-At the end the day, however, you’ll have to take sensible risks and step out of your comfort zone with your business.
-Just use wisdom, knowledge, and experience before going ahead.
+Be objective, and discuss your plans with colleagues, friends, or family.
+At the end of the day, you’ll have to take sensible risks and step out of your comfort zone with your business.
+But before you do, make the most of your wisdom, knowledge, and experience.

 Having a failing business doesn’t mean it’s the end of the road.
 You will encounter obstacles along the way, but you will also find ways to overcome those obstacles.
 Someone somewhere has gone through the same trials you face.
 Learn from their stories and use your own story as a lesson for improvement and business success.